PedroCarreteiro/PedroCarreteiro/README.md

 <!--**PedroAugustoPadovani/PedroAugustoPadovani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- I'm currrently working at Bosch Brazil, with system development.
-- Always learning about software develpment, data analysis, SAP and other things!

 <br>

 <div style="display: flex; flex-direction: row; justify-content: center; gap: 30px;">